lugehorsam/postfix-spreadsheet/README.md

 ## A Reverse Polish Notation evaluator with cell and letter number notation support.

+Read about Reverse Polish Notation here: https://en.wikipedia.org/wiki/Reverse_Polish_notation

+See the Tests/ folder for examples on how this program expects input and produces output.

 ### Running the Application

 To develop or run this application, ensure you are on Mac OSX and